 The Sheik (1921) Director: George Melford

-The Sheik is an entertaining and exotic adventure film starring Rudy Valentino.
-It was his second great blockbuster, though it is popularly considered to be inferior to the sequel (one of the first Hollywood sequels) The Son of the Sheik (1926).
-The production company was the old Famous Players-Lasky and the distribution was conducted by Paramount Pictures.
+The Sheik is an entertaining and exotic adventure film starring Rudy Valentino –a classic of early Hollywood.
+It was Valentino’s second great blockbuster, though often popularly considered to be inferior to its sequel (one of the earliest true Hollywood sequels) The Son of the Sheik (1926).
+The production company for The Sheik was the old Famous Players-Lasky, soon to become Paramount Pictures.

 The plot follows the story of the headstrong Lady Diana Mayo as she travels to Northern Africa, or Arabia.
 She is told not to enter the casino for one night because a powerful Sheik is in town for a public bridal ceremony -this brings to mind the tales Herodotus describes of public bridal auctions in ancient Babylon.
 At any rate, Lady Diana is eventually captured by the Sheik and he forces her to stay, though curiously the audience also sees the sheik in a sympathetic light.